Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 2. Pipe preparation: Clean the pipe using high-pressure water jetting, descaling, or chain knocking to remove debris, scale, and blockages.
 The goal is to create a smooth and clean surface for the repair material to adhere to.

 4. Curing process: Once in place, the resin in the liner is either heat- or UV-cured, creating a durable and structurally sound pipe within a pipe.
-The curing process can take as little as 90 seconds, and up to several hours, depending on the resin used.
+The curing process takes anywhere from 90 seconds to several hours, depending on the resin used.

 5. Final inspection and testing: Video inspection is used again to examine the integrity of the new liner and to verify that the pipe is now free from leaks and blockages.